Obituary of Vera Lavornia King

 Two siblings preceded her in death – Bettye Jo Wimberly and William Windell Rivers.

 She leaves to love her for life her devoted husband of 60 years George Edward King, Sr.; Children: George Edward King, Jr. (Elizabeth) and Sharon Lynette Znideric (Adam); Grandchildren: Tanisha Phoenix-King (Christopher), Latia King-Fontánez (Johnny), Tamorra Cesvette (Matthew), and George Edward King, III; Brothers: Greagus Lee, Jr of Miami ,FL; Bonnie "Dee" Rivers (Delores) of Boston ,MA; and Willie Paul Lee (Laura) of Montgomery, AL; Sisters: Tina Rivers of Colorado Springs, CO; Wilma Joyce Spencer of Blakely GA; and Mary Duncan of Montgomery, AL.; Step-brother: Roosevelt "Teddy" Tucker of Savannah, GA.; Sisters-in-law: Hilda "Pat" Rivers of Brockton MA; Reverend Betty Collier of Boston, MA; and Phillis Farley (Herman) and Patricia Bryant, both of Syracuse, NY.
-Brother-in-law: Charles King (Janet) of Gainesville, FL; and a host of great grandchildren, nieces, nephews, cousins and friends.To send flowers to the family of Vera King, please visit Tribute Store
+Brother-in-law: Charles King (Janet) of Gainesville, FL; and a host of great grandchildren, nieces, nephews, cousins and friends.To send flowers to the family or plant a tree in memory of Vera King, please visit Tribute Store